Three Deep

 Archetypes Among Us:

-Make Your Own Oracle Deck Workshop
+Make Your Own Oracle Deck

 In this course, each participant will create a unique deck of cards based on archetypes and intended for personal use.